Parents outraged after teacher attacks their 13-year-old daughter in St. Helena Parish

 Cook was arrested for simple battery.

-"I talked to the superintendent in St Helena, she thinks it should be more than that we're both going to work together and try to get charges up on that," Burns said.

 The court date for Cook is being set for October.
-As of Sunday, the student does not face any charges.
+As of Sunday, the student did not face any charges.

+“First and foremost, it is essential to acknowledge that both parties were in the wrong," Superintendent Kelli Joseph said.
+"As educators, we are entrusted with the responsibility to de-escalate situations, not escalate them.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.